dkotik/mdcoach/README.md

 Headings of the first and second level and horizontal rules cut the content into slides.
 Headings of the first level also change the slide background to action color.

+## Synchronization

+Browser windows containing presentations with the same document title will all synchronize their current slide position using `window.localStorage` events.
+Open multiple windows to present the same presentation on different monitors.

+Use different viewing modes to give yourself convenient access to notes.
+Put two windows side by side in order to see notes next to the replica of the slides shown to the audience.
+Press `C` button to clone the current presentation window.

 ## Markdown Behavior

 Mdcoach departs from normal Markdown grammar in the following cases.